awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-upgrade.md

 Upgrading an Aurora global database follows the same procedures as upgrading Aurora DB clusters\.
 However, following are some important differences to take note of before you start the process\.

+We recommend that you upgrade the primary and secondary DB clusters to the same version\.
+Aurora global databases can't fail over from a primary to a secondary DB cluster when the primary and secondary have different DB engine versions—whether major, minor, or patch versions\.

 ## Major version upgrades<a name="aurora-global-database-upgrade.major"></a>

 When you perform a major version upgrade of an Amazon Aurora global database, you upgrade the global database cluster instead the individual clusters that it contains\.